Biden seeks unity, finds discord at Summit of the Americas - NewsBreak

 Biden seeks unity, finds discord at Summit of the Americas

-President Joe Biden tried to present a unifying vision for the Western Hemisphere on Thursday but the Summit of the Americas quickly spilled into open discord, a telling illustration of the difficulties of bringing together North and South America around shared goals on migration, the economy and climate.
+LOS ANGELES — (AP) — President Joe Biden tried to present a unifying vision for the Western Hemisphere on Thursday but the Summit of the Americas quickly spilled into open discord in a telling illustration of the difficulties of bringing North and South America together around shared goals on migration, the economy and climate.

 “There is no reason why the Western Hemisphere can’t be the most forward looking, most democratic, most prosperous, most peaceful, secure region in the world,” Biden said at the start of the summit.
 “We have unlimited potential.”

-Quick on the heels of Biden's remarks, Belize's prime minister, John Briceño, publicly objected to countries being excluded from the summit by the United States and to the continued U.S. embargo on Cuba .
+Quick on the heels of Biden's remarks, Belize Prime Minister John Briceño publicly objected to countries being excluded from the summit by the U.S. and to the continued U.S. embargo on Cuba.

 “This summit belongs to all of the Americas — it is therefore inexcusable that there are countries of the Americas that are not here, and the power of the summit is diminished by their absence,” Briceño said.
 “At this most critical juncture, when the future of our hemisphere is at stake, we stand divided.
 And that is why the Summit of the Americas should have been inclusive.
 Geography, not politics, defines the Americas."

 “We definitely would have wished for a different Summit of the Americas," Fernández said in Spanish.
-“The silence of those who are absent is calling to us.”

-The backlash over exclusions, which included a boycott by the Mexican president, came despite a consensus reached at the 2001 summit in Quebec City that future conferences would not include undemocratic governments.
-Biden, speaking later, tried to smooth over the differences by focusing on the issues at hand rather than on the guest list.

-“I think we’re off to a strong start.
-We heard a lot of important ideas raised,” Biden said.
-“And notwithstanding some of the disagreements relating to participation, on the substantive matters what I heard was almost uniformity.”
+"The silence of those who are absent is calling to us.
+So this does not happen again, I would like to say, for the future, the fact that a country is the host country of the summit does not have the ability to impose the right of admission on member countries of the continent.”

-The disparities in wealth, governance and national interests have made it challenging for Biden to duplicate the partnerships he has assembled in Asia and Europe, setting low expectations at a summit hosted by the U.S. for the first time since 1994.
+The disparities in wealth, governance and national interests make it challenging for Biden to duplicate the partnerships he has assembled in Asia and Europe.
+That had already created low expectations at a summit that the United States is hosting for the first time since 1994.

+With diplomatic efforts strained by summit boycotts and legislative proposals stranded in a polarized Congress, Biden focused on trying to get corporations and the private sector behind his efforts.
+Yet the summit has hardly lived up to the promise put forth by the U.S. president, particularly with the notable summit boycott by Mexico’s president and uncertainty as to whether the right incentives exist for Latin America to draw more closely to the U.S.

 “It’s always been difficult to find consensus in Latin America,” said Ryan Berg, a senior fellow at the Center for Strategic and International Studies, a Washington-based think tank.
 “This is a hugely diverse region, and it’s obviously difficult for it to speak with one voice.”